GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_limber.rst

 Power spectra in Limber's approximation
 ========================================

-Here is show an example of how to compute shear and galaxy power spectra using the class :func:`colibri.limber.limber` .
+Here is shown an example of how to compute shear and galaxy power spectra using the class :func:`colibri.limber.limber` .
 In a flat Universe such spectra are given by:

 .. math::